pypa/pip/docs/reference/pip.rst

 requires that the output is written in a well-defined encoding, specifically the encoding the user has configured for text output (which can be obtained in Python using ``locale.getpreferredencoding``).
-If the configured encoding is ASCII, pip assumes UTF-8 (to match the behaviour of some Unix systems).
+If the configured encoding is ASCII, pip assumes UTF-8 (to account for the behaviour of some Unix systems).

 Build systems should ensure that any tools they invoke (compilers, etc) produce output in the correct encoding.
 In practice - and in particular on Windows,